johnBradley501/grasp-repo/README.md

 (in particular HermiT) it provides a graphical environment where users can create SPARQL queries that align with a given OWL Ontology.
 Queries built graphically are saved in a JSON-based file format, but can be translated into standard SPARQL and run against a repository of data.

+By default GRASP operates against two RDF repositories that are well known to its author (https://romanrepublic.ac.uk/rdf/doc/ and https://www.poms.ac.uk/rdf/doc/) but the aim is to support any RDF repository that has a suitable OWL Ontology that describes it and that operates a SPARQL query engine that conforms with W3C standards.

 There are four Eclipse projects in this repo.
 Two of them are provided to support both workspace-oriented file access from within Eclipse and standard file access for a standalone version of GRASP: